dthaler/teep/README.md

 The following configurations should work:

-* Debug | x64 - use this to test/run on an SGX-capable machine
+* Debug | x64 - Use this to test/run on an SGX-capable machine
-                or with the `-s` option to run on a non-SGX-capable machine
+                or with the `-s` option to run on a non-SGX-capable machine but simulating run inside SGX.
+* DebugStandalone | x64 - Use this to test/run as a normal application
+                outside any TEE, for development and debugging purposes.

 To run and debug inside Visual Studio, change the debugger Working Directory to $(OutDir).
 To do this, right click on the project,